signalfx/splunk-opentelemetry-examples/instrumentation/python/linux/README.md

 ### Execute the application

-Next, we'll execute the application with the `splunk-py-trace` binary as follows:
+Next, we'll execute the application with the `opentelemetry-instrument` binary as follows:

 ````
-splunk-py-trace flask run -p 8080
+opentelemetry-instrument flask run -p 8080
 ````

 Access the application by navigating your web browser to the following URL: